 64.7 Clerk; duties.
 Sec.
 7. Unless otherwise provided by ordinance, the clerk shall do all of the following: (a) Have charge of all the books, vouchers, and documents relating to the accounts, contracts, debts, and revenues of the corporation.

-(b) Countersign and register all bonds issued, and keep a list of all property belonging to the village, and of all its debts and liabilities.
+(b) Countersign and register all bonds issued and keep a list of all property belonging to the village, and of all its debts and liabilities.

 (c) Keep a complete set of books, exhibiting the financial condition of the village in all its departments, funds, resources, and liabilities, with a proper classification, and showing the purpose for which each fund was raised.